Executive Summary

 Strategy provides direction.
 A roadmap provides a path.

 Many organizations have AI strategies that never translate to action.
-The gap isn't commitment—it's specificity.
+The gap isn't commitment.
+It's specificity.
 "We will become an AI-enabled organization" is a vision.
 A roadmap specifies what happens in Q1, what capabilities must be in place by month 6, and what success looks like at month 18.

 The 18-month horizon is deliberate.
 Shorter horizons don't allow for meaningful AI capability building.
 Longer horizons become speculative.
 Eighteen months provides enough time to demonstrate value while maintaining accountability.